SamueleGerminiani/bash_tutorial/README.md

 ```
 </div>

-After running the previose two commands.
-The **13th character** of the solution is the letter of the alfabet corresponding to the
+After running the previous two commands.
+The **13th character** of the solution is the letter of the alphabet corresponding to the
 number of words in outOfEcho.txt